ArnaudValensi/node-express-sequelize-es2015/README.md

 ntask.*     (SSL certificates)
 ```

-If you want to better understand the architecture, I recommend you to read this [Caio Ribeiro Pereira's book](https://leanpub.com/building-apis-with-nodejs).
+If you want to have a better understanding of the architecture, I recommend you to read [Caio Ribeiro Pereira's book](https://leanpub.com/building-apis-with-nodejs).

 ## Credit